Dating a Therapist: 15 Pros and Cons

 As per the American Psychological Association’s Code of Ethics (Section 10.05), a therapist is barred from dating a current patient.
 Furthermore, in the American Counseling Association’s Code of Ethics (Code A.5.b), a therapist is prohibited from having an intimate relationship with a client for five years.

-However, there is nothing ethically or legally wrong with dating a psychologist that is not treating you currently or in the recent past.
+However, there is nothing ethically or legally wrong with dating a psychologist who is not treating you currently or in the recent past.
 But like other things in life, dating a psychologist has its pros and cons.
 Read this article to find out more about it.

 What is it like dating a therapist?

 If you are in love with a therapist, it’s normal for you to seek some answers.
-After all, this is someone trained to lend their understanding to their patients and that may have implications for a partner that they choose to be with.
+After all, this is someone trained to lend their understanding to their patients, and that may have implications for a partner that they choose to be with.

 Meanwhile, some people think therapists are usually put together and in control of their thoughts so that they can handle their partner’s issues.
 All these opinions are far from the truth.